tomaszkingukrol/async-data-flow/README.md

                 +-- ArgsMapperOutputKeyError:
                 +-- ArgsMapperArgsError:
         +-- DispatchError:

+Desciption:
-- DataFlowMergeResultError: raised when returned dictionary from function shoudn't be merged with returned dictionary by other functions
+- DataFlowMergeResultError: raised when returned dictionaries cannot be merged
-- DataFlowFunctionResultError: Raised when function return other value that dictionary
+- DataFlowFunctionResultError: raised when function return other value that dictionary
-- DataFlowFunctionArgsError: raised when function used in DataFlow has another arguments that POSITIONAL_OR_KEYWORD arguments
+- DataFlowFunctionArgsError: raised when function has another arguments that POSITIONAL_OR_KEYWORD arguments
 - DataFlowNotCallableError: raised when DataFlow contain not callable objects
-- DataFlowNotTupleError: raised when DataFlow is defined as other that tuple collection
+- DataFlowNotTupleError: raised when DataFlow is defined not as tuple
-- DataFlowEmptyError: Raised when DataFlow or sub-DataFlow is empty - tuple or nested tuple defined DataFlow is empty
+- DataFlowEmptyError: raised when DataFlow or sub-DataFlow is empty
-- ArgsMapperInputKeyError: Raised when mapping defined in input argument do not correspond to initial function arguments
+- ArgsMapperInputKeyError: raised when mapping defined in input argument do not correspond to initial function arguments
-- ArgsMapperOutputKeyError: Raised when mapping defined in output argument do not correspond to returned from function dictionary
+- ArgsMapperOutputKeyError: raised when mapping defined in output argument do not correspond to returned from function dictionary
-- ArgsMapperArgsError: Raised when passed arguments to functions do not fit to origin arguments
+- ArgsMapperArgsError: raised when passed arguments to functions do not corespond to origin arguments
-- DispatchError: Raised when dispatched function didn't be registered
+- DispatchError: raised when dispatched function didn't be registered

-### Examples for error handling from DataFlow runtime:

-### Examples for error handling from DataFlow definition:

-### Examples for error handling from amapper decorator:

-    from asyncdataflow import amapper
-    from asyncdataflow.exceptions import ArgsMapperInputKeyError, ArgsMapperOutputKeyError, ArgsMapperArgsError

-    def foo(a, b):
-        return {'a': a, 'b': b}

-    bar = amapper(func=foo, input={'a': 'd'})
-    try:
-        bar(c=1, b=2)
-    except ArgsMapperInputKeyError as e:
-        ...

-    bar = amapper(func=foo, output={'a': 'd'})
-    try:
-        bar(a=1, b=2)
-    except ArgsMapperOutputKeyError as e:
-        ...

-    bar = amapper(func=foo, input={'c': 'd'})
-    try:
-        bar(d=1, b=2)
-    except ArgsMapperArgsError as e:
-        ...

-### Examples for error handling from fdispatch decorator: